Waltonchain Price Reaches $0.15 on Exchanges (WTC)

 About Waltonchain

-Waltonchain (WTC) is a token.
-Its genesis date was July 21st, 2017.
-Waltonchain’s total supply is 88,100,645 tokens.
+Waltonchain (CRYPTO:WTC) is a token.
+It was first traded on July 21st, 2017.
+Waltonchain’s total supply is 88,129,818 tokens.
 Waltonchain’s official Twitter account is @waltonchain and its Facebook page is accessible here.
+The Reddit community for Waltonchain is https://reddit.com/r/waltonchain.
 The official website for Waltonchain is www.waltonchain.org.
-The Reddit community for Waltonchain is https://reddit.com/r/waltonchain.

 As a business eco chain, Waltonchain ensures that all data on it is authentic and credible.
 With the self-developed reader chip and tag chip, all data of physical commodities in circulation is automatically recorded to blockchain.
 Thus Waltonchain avoids human interference, minimizes the data tampering possibility and creates a fair, transparent, traceable and credible new-generation business ecosystem.”